 Any criminal conviction may carry lifelong ramifications.
 A conviction may affect your freedom, chances of enrolling in school, gaining a professional license, or owning a firearm.
 Criminal matters are too severe to tackle on your own.

 A local attorney, like Attorney Chris Spring, understands the court system and he law, and he knows all the actors within the courthouse.
-An experienced Carlisle criminal defense attorney, Chris Spring, can:
+An experienced Carlisle criminal defense lawyer, Chris Spring, can:

 Before moving forward with your case, speak with Attorney Chris Spring.
 He will explain your charges and help ease your mind.
 Attorney Spring is available to his clients nights, weekends, and holidays.